fcsonline/tmux-thumbs/README.md

         --hint-fg-color <hint_foreground_color>        Sets the foregroud color for hints [default: yellow] -p, --position <position>                          Hint position [default: left] -x, --regexp <regexp>...
-Use this regexp as extra pattern to match -d, --disable-default <filter-name>...
+Use this regexp as extra pattern to match -d, --disable <filter-name>...
 Use this to disable matching of a default filter --select-bg-color <select_background_color>    Sets the background color for selection [default: black] --select-fg-color <select_foreground_color>    Sets the foreground color for selection [default: blue] -t, --target <target>                              Stores the hint in the specified path